Skip to content

 Terminal window

-wh assertion list --about Location/cave --shape Belief
+wh thing about Location/cave --shape Belief

 Terminal window

-wh assertion list Location/cave --depth 2
+wh thing about Location/cave --depth 2

 Browse all assertions in HEAD: